 |calotta; dome; drum; lantern|

-dome (also called cupola after the same Italian word) means the rounded vault of a temple (Pantheon) and later on of
+dome (also called cupola after the same Italian word) means the rounded vault of a temple (Pantheon) and later on of churches and palaces.

 It can be distinguished in three parts: